-The Regulation provides for three cases in which an importer has to assume the obligations applicable to the manufacturer .
-Firstly, where the importer makes available on the market a device under its name, registered trade name or registered trade mark, except in cases where an importer enters into an agreement with a manufacturer whereby the manufacturer is identified as such on the label and is responsible for meeting the requirements placed on manufacturers or if it assembles or adapts for an individual patient a device already on the market without changing its intended purpose.
+The Regulation provides for three cases in which an importer has to assume the obligations applicable to the manufacturer15.
+Firstly, where the importer makes available on the market a device under its name, registered trade name or registered trade mark, except in cases where an importer enters into an agreement with a manufacturer whereby the manufacturer is identified as such on the label and is responsible for meeting the requirements placed on manufacturers.